 He graduated from Mansfield University in 1989 with a Bachelor of Music degree in Music Education.
 For two years he taught music in a public school setting in a Schuylkill County school district.

 In 1991, Andy met Willis Miller and the people of Water For Life at a Lutheran Youth Convention.
 He visited the work they were doing in Haiti and in 1992 committed to one year with Water For Life in Haiti.
-He arrived in Haiti on July 17th, 1992.
+He arrived in Haiti on July 17th of 1992.

 After one year of service in the primary school sponsored by Water For Life, Andy was called to continue serving in Haiti and has been doing so full-time since then.
 In Water For Life's primary school, Andy served in almost every role imaginable over the years, from sharpening pencils to administrating, from cleaning toilets to training teachers.